-- Use the wheel brace to slacken the wheel nuts half a turn anti-clockwise. - Raise the vehicle until the tyre is clear of the ground, and remove the wheel nuts and wheel (DO NOT damage the surface of alloy wheels (if fitted) by placing them face down on the road). - Lightly oil or grease the wheel studs to assist in wheel replacement, ensuring that no oil or grease comes into contact with the brake components. - On vehicles fitted with alloy wheels, lightly oil or grease (using an approved anti-seize compound) the wheel mounting spigot to minimise the tendency for adhesion between the wheel and the spigot.
+- Use the wheel brace to slacken the wheel nuts half a turn anti-clockwise. - Raise the vehicle until the tyre is clear of the ground, and remove the wheel nuts and wheel (DO NOT damage the surface of alloy wheels (if fitted) by placing them face down on the road). - On vehicles fitted with alloy wheels, use an approved anti-seize compound to treat the wheel mounting spigot to minimise the tendency for adhesion between the wheel and the spigot.
 Ensure that no oil or compound comes into contact with the brake components.
 If, due to an emergency situation, this treatment is not practicable; refit the spare wheel for the time being, but remove and treat the wheel at the earliest opportunity. - Fit the spare wheel and lightly tighten the wheel nuts, ensuring they are firmly seated.
 DO NOT fully tighten whilst the tyre is clear of the ground.